 Taxis Cabs are a quick, convenient way to get around the five boroughs.

-Other Ferries, pedicabs, cruise ships, bicycles and even helicopters are all great ways to get around New York.
+Other Ferries, pedicabs, cruise ships, bicycles are all great ways to get around New York.